jaredgs93/Itzamna/README.md

-# SoftSkillsAssessment
+# Transversal Skills Assessment
-A Multimodal Artificial Intelligence Platform for Comprehensive Soft Skills Assessment
+A Multimodal Artificial Intelligence Platform for Comprehensive Transversal Skills Assessment

 This repository provides a system for evaluating soft skills using a multimodal approach.
 It includes a REST API and a Streamlit-based user interface for uploading videos, processing them, and generating detailed evaluation reports.